RunestoneInteractive/RunestoneServer/source/Introduction/introduction.rst

 .. figure:: Figures/connector.png
    :align: center

-   A Connector Connects the Output of One Gate to the Input of Another
+   Figure 12: A Connector Connects the Output of One Gate to the Input of Another

 Now, with the ``Connector`` class, we say that a ``Connector`` HAS-A ``LogicGate`` meaning that connectors will have instances of the